phrutis/bip39scan/README.md

 We managed to achieve a speed of 3090 = 5M/s (5000000 seed/s)<br>

-We are currently looking all Legacy BTC addresses 1.. starting from $1<br>
+We are currently looking ETH addresses from $1<br>
-Random mnemonic 12 words, bip44, patch m/44'/0'/0'/0/0-9
+Random mnemonic 12 words, bip44, patch m/44'/60'/0'/0/0-9
 <br>
 Web statistics: http://bip39scan.com